yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/06-tcp-server/README.md

 ```

 #### Connection Termination
 One end sends a FIN Segment and the other sends an ACK segment followd by a FIN segment.
-The inita
+The termination initation will then respond with an ACK segment.
 ```
 CLIENT   SERVER
 ________________